eclipse/buildship/docs/user/Installation.md

 ## Requirements

+Buildship 2.x can be installed into Eclipse 4.2 or newer, whereas Buildship 1.x can be installed into Eclipse 3.6-4.6.
-Buildship can be used with Eclipse 3.6.x or newer.
-Older versions might work but have not been tested explicitly.
-Depending on the version of Gradle that Buildship interacts with, certain features of Buildship may not be available.
+Different Eclipse versions might be compatible but they aren't explicitly tested.
+Depending on the Gradle version what Buildship uses for a project import, certain features of Eclipse may not be available.

 ## Installing from eclipse.org update site